curi0sity-sys/mattijs.id/README.md

     <ul>
       <li>Frontend</li>
         <ul>
-           <li>VueJS 3 frontend: left column list of whitelisted files (20% screensize).
-To the right of that a Pascal code view of the given file (40%), and the column next to it the JVM code (40%), I need a simple config file for the column sizes, fonts and colours.
-It needs to be desktop friendly, resizeable from 800x600 to 4k, we can skip a mobile view</li>
-          <li>Considering the pascal code is changeable, every change needs to be reflected in the compiled JVM code view as well.
-Computed properties to the rescue!</li>
+           <li>The old frontend has been found and source code is available in 'mattijs-editor' folder with node 11 it runs decently</li>
-          <li>The source of all of this should be in the frontend folder of compiler-project.ast within this repo</li>
+          <li>The source of all of this should be in the frontend folder of compiler-project.ast within this repo with all duplicate stuff removed.</li>
         </ul>
       <li>Backend
         <ul>